This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 - E is for Energization.

-A, the Adversity, is whatever trouble / problem / challenge that you’re facing.
+A, the Adversity, is whatever trouble/problem/challenge you’re facing.
 B, the Belief, is whatever you believe about the Adversity.
-C, the Consequences, are your feelings, your actions, and your results from your Belief about the Adversity.
+C, the Consequences, are your feelings, actions, and results from your Belief about the Adversity.

 As you may have guessed, the letter D, Disputation, is the most important part of learned optimism.
-This is where you turn things around.
-This is where you learn and apply optimism.
+This is where you turn things around by learning and applying optimism.
 You have multiple options for what to do with your pessimistic beliefs.
 You can distract yourself from them and think about something else.
 You can dispute your pessimistic beliefs, and this is much more effective.
 You can also distance yourself from your pessimistic beliefs.

 “It is essential to realize your beliefs … may or may not be facts.” – Martin Seligman

-When you apply Disputation, you’re disputing your negative beliefs and showing yourself that optimism actually makes a lot more sense.
+When you apply Disputation, you’re disputing your negative beliefs and showing yourself that optimism makes much more sense.
 Disputation is where you learn to be an optimist.
 This is where you transform yourself from being pessimistic to being an optimist.
 You can use Disputation in any of the following four ways:

 - Evidence